Monte Carlo simulations of relativistic shock breakout from a stellar wind: Comparison with The Analytical Model

 \subsection{Comparison of Shock Widths}

 In Figure \ref{fig:comparison2}, we present the deceleration length of finite shocks, $\Delta \tilde{\tau}$, as a function of $f_{esc}$, compared with predictions from the analytical model.
 For the free parameters of the analytical model, we adopt the pair of $a$ and $\eta$ that best fit the $\Gamma - \tilde{\tau}$ profile of the numerical results for the lowest $f_{esc}$ cases (profiles shown by green lines in Figure \ref{fig:comparison}).
+As a reference, we also show two magenta points from simulations with $\Gamma_u=15$ in the $\Gamma_u=10$ panel.
 It is worth noting that although the analytical model considered in this study is modified from the original by shifting the reference position of $\tilde{\tau} = 0$ to the location where $\Gamma = \Gamma_{u, sub}$---rather than $\Gamma = 1$, as in the original analytical solution---this adjustment, while shortening the shock width by removing part of the upstream region, has a negligible impact on its overall value.
 This is because the shock width is primarily determined by the far upstream region, where $\Gamma \sim \Gamma_u$, as evident from Figure \ref{fig:comparison}.